onnx/onnx/docs/OnnxReleases.md

   * Update `$PYPI_USERNAME` and `$PYPI_PASSWORD` as `- secure: ***` in `.travis.yml`.
 Create the encrypted variables for these variables by `travis encrypt` in your local machine.
   Reference: https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml
   * Only `PyPI-test` branch will automatiallcy upload created wheel files to TestPyPI.
-  * Currently Python 3.5 cannot upload wheel successfully in Travis CI.
+  * Currently Python 3.5 on Mac cannot upload wheel successfully in Travis CI.
 In that case, you need to upload the created wheel files to AWS S3 bucket, get the wheel from AWS and upload it manually (same as Windows).
 To upload to AWS, updade your `ARTIFACTS_KEY`, `ARTIFACTS_SECRET` and `ARTIFACTS_BUCKET` by `travis encrypt`.
 Reference: https://docs.travis-ci.com/user/uploading-artifacts/

 **Source Distribution**
 * Make sure all the git submodules are updated